-Our Wills and Probate department is headed by Clive Whitern.
-Clive charges out at £275 an hour, plus VAT, although he will charge a fixed fee for the following work:
+Our Wills and Probate department is headed by Lara Symons who is assisted by James Atkins.
+Lara charges out at £275 an hour, plus VAT, and James’s hourly rate is £225, plus VAT although they will charge a fixed fee for the following work:

-- Drafting and execution of Wills – £300 plus VAT
+- Drafting and execution of straightforward Wills – £300 plus VAT

 Contested probate cases are dealt with by Vincent Hambleton-Grey and Ben Hall.